Cloud security standards and frameworks to consider

 Cloud architecture frameworks from cloud service providers

-Cloud providers like Microsoft Azure and AWS provide APIs and security guidance.
+Cloud providers like Microsoft Entra ID and AWS provide APIs and security guidance.
 This makes it easier for clients to navigate the shared responsibility model.
 Most providers include tools to build cloud security architecture.
 For instance, options include:

-- Azure Architecture Framework.
-Provides guidance and tools to secure Azure cloud services.
+Microsoft Entra ID Architecture Framework.
+Provides guidance and tools to secure Microsoft Entra ID cloud services.
 Based around the principles of data security, efficient operations, performance, reliability, and minimal costs.

 This architecture is a necessary part of an information security management system if you use the cloud services concerned.
 But it is still important to take a wider view of cloud security.
 Companies must apply security standards beyond individual platforms to ensure optimal data security.